juliannatetreault/LucidApp/README.md

 - Execute `$bundle` to install gems
 - Execute `$shotgun` to start the server
 - Navigate to `http://localhost:9393/`
+- Create an account or log into an exisiting account

 Finally, begin journaling your dreams, become more introspective, and sleep better!